Mina Adampour: Career

 She has written extensively and have been published in Dagsavisen, Klassekampen, Ny Tid and Utrop.
 She is also a columnist in the largest newspaper in Norway, Aftenposten.
 Adampour is frequently seen in public debates.
+In a debate about immigration on TV2 in February 2017, Adampour caused some reactions from right-wing circles after stating that "Being blonde and blue-eyed is going to disappear!"

-Adampour received national attention when Queen Sonja of Norway and Crown Princess Mette-Marit visited her family home.
+In 2011, Adampour received national attention when Queen Sonja of Norway and Crown Princess Mette-Marit visited her family home.